jojo157/FundCentreGame/README.md

 - Warnings were given for missing semi-colons .
     - These were updated accordingly.
 - Functions declared within loops referencing an outer scoped variable may lead to confusing semantics.
-    - ..........
+    - The functions were updated to improve semantics where applicable.

-After following the guidance provided and re-running all javascript files through validation, no warnings or errors were present as shown below.
+After following the guidance provided and re-running all javascript files through validation, no errors were present as shown below.

 ![Javascript Validation End Result](Assets/IMAGES/javascriptValidationEndResult.png)